datacamp/community-courses-intro-to-data.world-in-python/chapter3.md

 merged_dataframe =

-## Add a 'citystate' column to the police_shootings dataframe, populating it with the concatinated values from the 'city' and 'STATE_NAME' columns, separated by ', '.
+## Add a 'citystate' column to the merged_dataframe dataframe, populating it with the concatinated values from the 'city' and 'STATE_NAME' columns, separated by ', '.

-## Print first 5 rows of merged dataframe
+## Print first 5 rows of merged_dataframe

 ```